totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 4. Employees are actively encouraged to use only their own cutlery, crockery and glassware and should prepare their own food and drink only.
 Any company- provided implements are to be washed, dried and taken away from communal areas after use.
 Single use paper towels are provided for this purpose.

-5. Employees are to act responsibly in sanitising all work surfaces and implements after use.
+5. Employees are to act responsibly in sanitising all work surfaces and washing all implements after use.

 6. Kettles, microwaves, ovens and fridges are to be left in a clean, sanitised condition after use.

-7. Bins are to be open, where practicable, to allow for contactless waste disposal.
+7. Bins are to be open, where practicable, to allow for contactless waste disposal, where this is not possible foot pedals are to be used.

 8. Any food to be stored in the communal fridges is to be placed in a clean, sealed wrapper or container.